Manojlovic1998/running-multi-container-app-on-k8s/README.md

-# :whale: Integration of React App using Docker
+# :whale: Integration of Multi Container React App using Docker

 This is Docker example project of multi-container application.
 A topic of the project is a very basic implementation of fib function to calculate the fib value.